Kane (wrestler): WWE Hall of Famer (2021–present)

-Professional wrestling style and persona
+Professional wrestling style & persona

 Upon his debut in the WWF, Jacobs portrayed a dental hygienist named Dr. Isaac Yankem; during this time he used a snap DDT as his finishing move.
 He later portrayed the Diesel character popularized by Kevin Nash following Nash's departure to WCW in 1996; during this time he used a release powerbomb.

-Upon his repackaging as Kane in 1997, Jacobs proceeded to utilize the chokeslam and the tombstone piledriver as finishers, taking after his older half-brother The Undertaker.
+Upon his repackaging as Kane in 1997, Jacobs proceeded to utilize the chokeslam and the tombstone piledriver as finishers, taking after his older half-brother in storyline, The Undertaker.
 In 2001, Jacobs adopted a falling powerbomb as a finisher, reminiscent of The Undertaker's "Last Ride".
 He was nicknamed "The Big Red Machine", "The (Devil's Favorite) Demon", and "The (Big Red) Monster" to emphasize his monstrous/demonic persona.
 His character wore a full mask before replacing it with a half mask in 2002.
 Kane appeared unmasked from 2003 until 2011 when he returned with a new half mask.
 Under his time in The Authority, Kane relinquished his mask and wore a suit and tie in a persona known as "Corporate Kane" where he also wrestled in dark slacks with elbow pads, though he later reverted to his attire and mask.
 In 2012, a WWE article ranked him as the 41st best wrestling villain in history.

 In 2019 he altered his "Big Red Machine" nickname into "Big Red Mayor" when doing a Twitter AMA.